Sherman5A/microsoft-notes/azure/architecture/services/azure-containers.md

 VMs are limited to a single and configuration OS per VM.

-> Running several runtime environments would require several VMs with several opearting systems.
+> Running several runtime environments would require several VMs with several operating systems.

 To run multiple instances of an application on a single host, we will use containers.